Trouble Shooting Guide for the Innato Update Services - J3

 You are trying to update one or more extension(s) and the above mentioned error notice appears.
 Some or all of the extensions seem to have not been updated.
 This notice is a very general one, without further detail, and something has obviously gone wrong.
 There may also be a warning notice saying "Update path does not exist".

 - This is the standard Joomla! behaviour if the update(s) has (have) failed.
 Maybe you have not installed and enabled the Innato Updater plug-in (only for extensions from Innato BV).

-- For Innato extensions other than Login One!
-Business plug-in version 3.4.0 or 3.4.1, install and/or enable (publish) the Innato Updater plug-in and try again to update your extension(s).
+- If you have done so already, install and/or enable (publish) the Innato Updater plug-in and try again to update your extension(s).
 A download link to the Innato Updater plug-in can be found in the description (Joomla! back-end) of the extension that is to be updated.
 If updates fail again, you should see an error notice that includes a link to a self-explanatory page which will guide you further.

 If the error message starts with "Failed to extract file: ", followed by a file name, probably ending with "html", you may try to visit the following URL in your browser: <the base URL of your website>/tmp/<file name>